drexelwireless/dragonradio/README.md

 Notable flags supported by the `standalone-radio.py` include:

- * `--i NODEID` Set the node's ID.
+ * `-i NODEID` Set the node's ID.
 By default, this is determined from the hostname.
  * `--phy PHY` Choose the physical layer used by the radio.
 Options are the flexframe-based PHY (`--phy flexframe`), ofdmflexframe-based PHY (`--phy ofdm`), and the multichannel ofdmflexframe-based PHY (`--phy multi-ofdm`).
 The default is `flexframe`.
  * `--rx-antenna` Set the RX antenna.
 Defaults to `RX2`. **You must change this to `TX/RX` if you are running on the Grid**.
  * `--interactive` Drop into an [IPython](https://ipython.org/) shell once the radio has started up.
 You can then manipulate the radio components in the shell.